 The Intercounty Fellowship has been organized by, and is responsible to, the member groups in San Francisco and Marin for the purpose of coordinating the services that individual groups cannot provide.

-The meeting was held on Wednesday, January 8, 2020, at the First Unitarian Universalist Church, 1187 Franklin Street in San Francisco.
+The meeting was held on Wednesday, October 7, 2020, online via Zoom.
 The meeting was started with a call to order and the Serenity Prayer.
-Baskets for dinner were passed.
-The December 2019 minutes and the January 2020 agenda were approved.
+The September 2020 minutes and the October 2020 agenda were approved.

 Intergroup Committee Reports